Menu

 The constraints framework

-- Diagnosticity of Constraints: To understand geopolitical decisions, we need data points that help distinguish between competing hypotheses.
+• Diagnosticity of Constraints: To understand geopolitical decisions, we need data points that help distinguish between competing theories.

-- Person vs Situation Bias: People tend to over-attribute decisions to individual agency rather than the structural constraints shaping their actions.
+• Person vs Situation Bias: People tend to over-attribute decisions to individual agency rather than the structural constraints shaping their actions (i.e. we need more food, we need more housing, we have a energy deficit dependency)

 Types of constraints